epenzeymoog/wanderlust/README.md

 <p>Created by <a href="https://epenzeymoog.github.io">Eva PenzeyMoog</a></p>

-<p>Wanderlust is static travel search engine website for searching for flights, lodging and car rentals, with a design backed by user research and testing.</p>
+<p>Wanderlust is a static travel search engine website for searching for flights, lodging and car rentals, with a design backed by user research and testing.</p>

 <p>First, clone the repository by copying the following line and pasting it into your terminal:</p>
 <code>git clone git@github.com:epenzeymoog/wanderlust.git</code>

 <p>This website was built with Middleman.
-Use the following instructions to install (or <a href="https://middlemanapp.com/basics/install/">check out their docs</a>)</p>
+Use the following instructions to install:
+(you can also <a href="https://middlemanapp.com/basics/install/">check out their docs</a>)</p>

 <p>The first step is to make sure you have xcode installed:</p>
 <code>$ xcode-select --install</code>